jiyav/GT-Bus-Discrete-Event-Simulation/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-# My contributions to the project
-I designed and implemented the discrete event simulation, and also finalized the report.